 After painting and applying a gloss finish it was time to add the decals.
 This coat will help the decals snuggle down.
 Here I’ve cut out the needed letters and added them to the cars.
-A coating of Solvaset sets them in place and then later I airbrushed a layer of flat finish over the entire car to give everything a nice finish.
+A coating of Solvaset sets them in place, and later I airbrushed a layer of flat finish over the entire car to give everything a nice finish.

 I also sprayed the interior of the cars because I wanted to add some details to the cars.
 This light gray will help show off the extra work.